The Republic of Ireland's current official national debt, in euros, and as a percentage of national income (a measure of how much it is leveraged):

-Ireland's national debt (NTMA definition - see 'Composition of 'National Debt' table) as a percentage of 2021 GDP (€428.318 bn)* (on the left, below), and as a percentage of 2021 GNP (€317.728 bn)* (on the right):
+Ireland's national debt (NTMA definition - see 'Composition of 'National Debt' table) as a percentage of 2023 GDP (eur €552bn)* (on the left, below), and as a percentage of 2023 GNP (eur €397bn)* (on the right):

 The FINANCE DUBLIN Irish Government Debt Clock was set at midnight on June 30th 2009, when it was €65.278 billion (38.4% of the then (2009) GDP of €170.1 billion).
 In the twelve years since, it fluctuated dramatically, more than doubling in the aftermath of the GFC and the financial crash in Ireland.
 It stabilised by mid decade at c.€180 billion, and began to fall dramatically in the latter half of the decade as world leading growth in the economy again reversed the rising trend of national debt as a percentage of national income.

-The dramatic impact of the Covid-19 pandemic was reflected in a renewed upward trend in nominal debt levels in 2020 and in 2021, with the Irish National Debt reaching €239 billion by the end of March 2022 (€208 billion on December 31st 2021).
+The dramatic impact of the Covid-19 pandemic was reflected in a renewed upward trend in nominal debt levels in Ireland in 2020 and in 2021, with the Irish National Debt reaching €239 billion by the end of March 2022 (€208 billion on December 31st 2021).

 However, as a result of remarkable, world leading growth rates in the Irish economy in 2020 and 2021 (the two years of the Covid pandemic), the Debt to National Income ratios turned down again, dramatically in fact, by some 12 percentage points of national income in the 2 years to the end of 2021.
 In 2022, the trend of sharp, unprecedented cuts in indebtedness continued, with, in terms of 2023 figures, debt falling by approximately 8 percentage points of GNP/GDP in 2022 compared with 2021.